cpacker/enrollment-bot/README.md

 4. `chmod +x enroll` to make the script executable
 5. `./enroll` to launch the script

-A copy of the terminal output will be saved to `log.txt` in the project directory
+A copy of the terminal output will be saved to `log.log` in the project directory

 ## Contributing